Fuck the Pain Away: Recording

 Peaches never recorded "Fuck the Pain Away" in a studio.
 The only official version is a live recording from the first time it was ever performed at The Rivoli in Toronto.
 Peaches has noted the presence of tape hiss and crowd noise on the master, which was taken from a cassette recording of the board mix that was offered to her by the sound engineer after the performance in exchange for $5.
 Nevertheless, she has stated that "it ain't broke, don't fix [it].
 I am never recording this song again."

 Critical reception

 The Observer Music Monthly listed "Fuck the Pain Away" at 61 on its list of the best songs of the 2000s.
 Complex magazine named it the seventh greatest slutwave song of all time.
 Q listed it at #826 on their 1001 Best Songs Ever list.
 The Guardian included the song on its list of "1000 songs everyone must hear".
+Rolling Stone included the song on their 2019 list of "25 Essential LGBTQ Pride Songs," noting how the song "sparked a titillating new wave of sleazebag disco".